bhurghundii/bhurghundii.github.io/_articles/5privatecontributions.md

 ![septcontributions](/images/septcontribution.png)

 You might think: Wow!
 This guy must be coding all the time!
-Truth is a lot of these are from me contributing to my own projects such as writing my own apps (which I can't open-source), updating the blog or just doing little bits here or there.
+Truth is a lot of these are come from writing my own apps, updating the blog or just doing little bits here or there.
 A glance at this or my activity isn't an indicator of my quality - a commit is more than just a commit to a big name open source project.
 And Github is more than just a code sharing website now.

 ## On going dark